 - The large handle may be too large for little hands

-The different types of cheese grater
+The different types of a cheese grater

-Box graters are the classic all-purpose grater, with four sides and often varied blades and shred sizes on each.
+Box graters are the classic, all-purpose grater, with four sides and often varied blades and shred sizes on each.
 They feature enormous surface areas for shredding large amounts of cheese and other components.

 On the disadvantage, box graters are bulkier and more difficult to store than handheld graters.